gizemkose/gizemkose/README.md

 - 👋 Hi, I’m @gizemkose
 - 👀 I’m interested in .Net and Go.
-- 🌱 I’m currently learning Clean Arcitechture and MicroService patterns
+- 🌱 I’m currently learning Clean Arcitecture and Microservice patterns
 - 💞️ I’m looking to collaborate on anything I can get fun!
 - 📫 How to reach me gizemkip93@gmail.com